dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 That dream did not last long.

 I picked the brilliant [Recursive](https://www.recursive.design/) font for body text.
-I tried it on headings too, and it looked so good that I dropped the whole blockiness idea.
-Now this site uses Recursive for everything.
+I tried it on headings too, and it looked so good that I dropped the whole blockiness idea and used Recursive for everything.

-The only remnant of the old design are the animated avatar on the home page.
-I couldn’t help it.

 ### Update 2020-09-28

-After publishing the site online, I found myself writing some serious blog posts, and Recursive didn’t seem to fit the image of “serious”.
+After publishing the site online, I found myself writing about serious topics, and Recursive didn’t seem to fit the image of “serious”.
 But I was cautious about adding multiple fonts since Recursive offered so much in one font resource.

 After reading some typography advice from [Erik D. Kennedy](https://learnui.design/blog/) and [Jeremiah Shoaf](https://www.typewolf.com/), I decided to try a few different approaches to font selection.
-Some experimentation with Google Fonts and many iterations led me to what you see today.
+Some experimentation with Google Fonts and many iterations led me to what you see today: serious, but not too much so.

 I even added a nice light color scheme, which looks even better than the dark one with the new typography.